Lorp/renderstack/README.md

 | Harfbuzz         | 355² | ✓          | ✓   | ✗      | ✗³    | ✓  |

-¹ kB is measured after minification by [swc](https://swc.rs)
+¹ measured after minification by [swc](https://swc.rs)
-² This is the size of `hb.wasm`, compiled with support for avar2 and COLRv1.
+² this is the size of `hb.wasm`, compiled with support for avar2 and COLRv1
-³ Although Harfbuzz parses the COLRv1 paint tables, JS bindings for hbjs.js have yet to be written.
+³ although Harfbuzz parses the COLRv1 paint tables, JS bindings for hbjs.js have yet to be written

 ## Implementation notes